txoof/calendar_csv/README.md

 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|
 | Weds: 21/08/17 | Thurs: 21/08/18 | Fri: 21/08/19 | Mon: 21/08/23 | Tues: 21/08/24 | Weds: 21/08/25 | Thurs: 21/08/26 | Fri: 21/08/27 | Mon: 21/08/30 |
 | Alternate Sch. | Standard Sch. | Standard Sch. | Standard Sch. | Standard Sch. | Alternate Sch. | Standard Sch. | Standard Sch. | Standard Sch. |

+Our highschool has 8 instructional blocks (A..H), two breaks, a "Flex" block and Lunch.
+This script produces 13 calendar CSV files.
+Teachers can then import just the blocks that are relevant to their work (e.g. [A, B, D, F, H, Break 2, Flex] ).
+The Rotation_Day.csv includes "all day" events that indicate the rotation day as well as the N/Total school day.

 ## Use
 You will need the following: